Kiasu: Queuing culture

 Kiasuism also plays a primary role in Singapore’s queueing culture.
 A notable example of this queuing culture is seen from the “Hello Kitty fever” in 2019.
-When McDonald’s launched a limited edition carrier Hello Kitty, an infamous Japanese fictional character, Singaporeans began to queue hours before the launch to be one of the first to get a carrier.
+When McDonald’s launched a limited edition carrier Hello Kitty, a famous Japanese fictional character, Singaporeans began to queue hours before the launch to be one of the first to get a carrier.
 To get around the limit of two carriers per transaction, some Singaporeans joined the queue a second time to purchase more of the good.
 According to interviews by The New Paper, customers revealed that they were unsure of what to do with the carrier after their purchase.
 Others were selling the carriers for more than five times the original price on Carousell, an online community marketplace.
 Queuing culture highlights how kiasuism, particularly kiasu-negative tactics, has become a cultural norm in Singapore.
 An individual would get into a random queue they notice because the kiasu mindset ingrained within Singaporeans will convince them that the queue is for something valuable.
 Kiasuism makes people idly stand in lines just because they want to fit into the status quo and not lose out in what they perceive as an opportunity.